 He put a piece of bacon in his mouth.

-“I’m looking for something quaint, stylish, but not too expensive,” she added.
+“I’m looking for something small and not too expensive,” she added.

 “You are talking about an apartment, right?” he laughed.
-“Because I am all those things.” he smiled then, “Why just last night…”
+“Because I am both of those things.” he smiled then, “Why just last night…”

 She interrupted him, “Do you have any ideas?”

 “Well, yes,” he said.
-“But, we are strangers.
+“But we are strangers.
 How do I know I can trust you?”
-He took a sip of his coffee, smiling at his new partner in mischief.
+He took a sip of his coffee.

 “Miriam Kaplan,” she said, extending her hand to him.

 “David Lumpkin,” he responded, taking her hand in his.
 “I don’t see a ring on that finger,” he continued.

 Again, she was lost.
 She looked at him with curiosity.

 “Don’t you want to know what I charge?” he asked.